openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 - You have a basic understanding of Python and Django.
 - You have a basic understanding of Django signals.
 If not, you can review the `Django Signals Documentation`_.
 - You understand the concept of events or have reviewed the relevant :doc:`/concepts/index` docs.
 - You are familiar with the terminology used in the project, such as the terms :term:`Event Type` or :term:`Event Payload`.
-If not, you can review the :doc:`/reference/glossary` docs.
+If not, you can review the :doc:`../reference/glossary` docs.
 - You have reviewed the :doc:`../decisions/0016-event-design-practices` ADR.
 - You have identified that you need to create a new event and have a use case for the event.

 Steps
 -----

-To create a new Open edX event with long-term support, follow these steps:
+To create a new Open edX Event with long-term support, follow these steps:

 Step 1: Propose the Use Case to the Community
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~